 An easement usually granted to the Board of Supervisors which preserves a tract of land in open space for some public benefit in perpetuity or for a specified period of time.
 Open space easements may be accepted by the Board of Supervisors, upon request of the land owner, after evaluation under criteria established by the Board.
 See Open Space Land Act, Code of Virginia, Sections 10.1-1700, et seq.

-A "P" district refers to land that is planned and/or developed as a Planned Development Housing (PDH) District, a Planned Development Commercial (PDC) District or a Planned Residential Community (PRC) District.
-The PDH, PDC and PRC Zoning Districts are established to encourage innovative and creative design for land development; to provide ample and efficient use of open space; to promote a balance in the mix of land uses, housing types, and intensity of development; and to allow maximum flexibility in order to achieve excellence in physical, social and economic planning and development of a site.
-Refer to Articles 6 and 16 of the Zoning Ordinance.
+A "P" district refers to land that is planned and developed as a Planned Development Housing (PDH) District, a Planned Development Commercial (PDC) District, a Planned Residential Community (PRC) District, a Planned Residential Mixed-Use (PRM) District, a Planned Tysons Corner Urban (PTC) District, or a Planned Continuing Care Facility (PCC) District.
+The PDH, PDC, PRC, PRM, PTC, and PCC Zoning Districts are established to encourage innovative and creative design for land development; to provide ample and efficient use of open space; to promote a balance in the mix of land uses, housing types, and intensity of development; and to allow maximum flexibility in order to achieve excellence in physical, social and economic planning and development of a site.
+Refer to Article 2 of the Zoning Ordinance.

 A written condition, which, when offered voluntarily by a property owner and accepted by the Board of Supervisors in a rezoning action, becomes a legally binding condition which is in addition to the zoning district regulations applicable to a specific property.
 Proffers are submitted and signed by an owner prior to the Board of Supervisors public hearing on a rezoning application and run with the land.
 Once accepted by the Board, proffers may be modified only by a proffered condition amendment (PCA) application or other zoning action of the Board and the hearing process required for a rezoning application applies.
 See Sect.
 15.2-2303 (formerly 15.1-491) of the Code of Virginia.